IBM Cloud Docs

 IBM Cloud® Data Engine (formerly SQL Query) is now end of market.
 No new instances of Data Engine can be created.
 Existing instances can still be used until end of support.
 See Deprecation of Data Engine for more information.

-IBM Cloud® Data Engine is a fully-managed service that lets you run SQL queries (that is, SELECT statements) to analyze, transform, or clean up rectangular data using the full ANSI SQL standard.
+IBM Cloud® Data Engine is a fully managed service that lets you run SQL queries (that is, SELECT statements) to analyze, transform, or clean up rectangular data using the full ANSI SQL standard.

 Querying Object Storage with SQL Query

 Input data for your queries are read from ORC, CSV, JSON, or Parquet files located in one or more IBM Cloud Object Storage instances.
 Each query result is written by default to a CSV file in a Cloud Object Storage instance where you created the integration.
-But you can freely override and customise the format and Object Storage location as part of the SQL statement that you run.
+But you can freely override and customize the format and Object Storage location as part of the SQL statement that you run.

 You can use a custom INTO clause of a SELECT statement to control where and how result data from a SELECT statement is written to IBM Cloud Object Storage.

-Figure 1.
-SQL label shows queryable objects
+SQL label shows objects that can be queried

 Object with SQL label